-A: If you purchased an Early Season Package, you do not need to pre-register for the races included in thr Package.
-If you did not purchase a Package, or it is for a race outside of what is included in your package, you will need to register.
+A: All racers must pre-register for any race in which they wish to compete.
 Simply log in, go to the Races page, and place a check next to the Race you intend to participate in to register.
 Remember that there are often multiple races per day, so be sure to check all races!
-You must have an active, valid US Alpine Masters license at the time of the Race.

-Q: Can I register at the hill on Race Day (late registration)?
+Q: Can I register at the hill on Race Day?

-Q: What if I registered for a race and forgot to cancel?
+Q: What if I registered for a race and forgot to unregister?

-A: You will be charged a $10 DNS fee for each race you missed which you were registered for.
+A: You will be charged a $10 DNS fee for each race you missed for which you were registered.
 You MUST un-register yourself by unchecking the race before the race deadline.
 Deadlines are posted for each Race on the Race page.
 If not listed, the Deadline is the date/time of the Race Start.
-DNS fees are not charged to racers who purchase an Early Season Package.

 Q: Can I try a race to see if I like Midwest Masters Racing?

 A: There is nothing stopping you from coming out and trying just one race!
 The most you would pay is $20 for a single race if you are truly new to Midwest Masters.
 If you try it and for some reason don't like it, and are willing to share your opinions with us as to why you didn't enjoy your racing, we won't charge you!